Gabrielle d'Estrées: Royal mistress

-In November 1590, King Henry IV of France fell in love with Gabrielle d'Estrées.
-She became one of his many mistresses in the middle of his bitter struggle with the Catholic League.
+In November 1590, King Henry IV of France met Gabrielle d'Estrées for the first time.
+In the following months he fell in love with her and she became his mistress in 1591 in the middle of his bitter struggle with the Catholic League.
 Although he was married to Margaret of Valois, Henry and Gabrielle were openly affectionate with each other in public.
 Her father, anxious to save his daughter from so perilous an entanglement, married her to Nicholas d'Amerval, seigneur de Liancourt, though the union proved unhappy, and was annulled by 1595.

 Fiercely loyal, Gabrielle accompanied Henry during his campaigns.
 Even when heavily pregnant, she insisted on living inside his tent near the battlefield, making sure his clothing was clean and that he ate well after a battle, handling the day-to-day correspondence while he fought.
 As she was intelligent and practical, Henry confided his secrets to her and followed her advice.
 When the two were apart, Henry frequently wrote her letters while on his sojourn trips at war camps.